 A bricklayer’s job is to use various types of blocks and tiles to build and maintain structures, walls, chimneys, walkways, and foundations.
 He works on projects that are either residential, commercial, or industrial in nature.
 He usually works in a group of construction workers, but he can also work alone.

 Although a bricklayer used to only work with traditional bricks and concrete cinder blocks, as technology advanced, construction materials became more diverse.
-Structural tiles, marble chunks, and terracotta blocks are also used today’s bricklayers.
+Structural tiles, marble chunks, and terracotta blocks are also used by today’s bricklayers.
 He could also work with glass or gypsum blocks.
 Mortar, which has been used as a binder for centuries, is still the most common material used to adhere these materials.

-A bricklayer usually starts a project measuring and marking the area where the construction will take place under the supervision of a general contractor or masonry contractor.
+A bricklayer usually starts a project by measuring and marking the area where the construction will take place under the supervision of a general contractor or masonry contractor.
 He then calculates the amount of materials required, which usually only consists of the chosen building material and mortar.
 The construction process begins once the materials and tools are in place.

 Bricklaying is a highly precise skill that takes years to master.
-To be stable, the bond between the blocks or bricks that is secured the mortar must be consistent from top to bottom and side to side.
+To be stable, the bond between the blocks or bricks that is secured by the mortar must be consistent from top to bottom and side to side.
 It is also expected to have a pleasing appearance.

 To ensure that the layers of bricks adhere properly, the mortar must have the proper viscosity.
 It also needs to have the right amount of moisture to avoid becoming too thick to work with during the construction process.
 When the structure is exposed to weight or environmental elements, it will collapse if the consistency is not correct.